VR-on-Linux/VR-on-Linux/README.md

 ### Double vision when moving head

-Asynchronous reprojection is broken on some AMD Vulkan drivers for Linux and possibly Nvidia (TODO: please test).
+On SteamVR versions >1.14, asynchronous reprojection is broken on all drivers and hardware.
 If games generate enough frames, you won't see this, but otherwise, you probably will.

 **Fix**
-- Refer to *Use alternative Vulkan drivers* in order to try another driver

-**Fix, if all other options are exhausted**
 Either:
-- Reduce the resolution until reprojection is no longer an issue
-- Enable Legacy Reprojection Mode for the game, it performs better (which does the same as `enableLinuxVulkanAsync`?)
-- Use SteamVR 1.14, where reprojection works fine on RADV, refer to *Using older SteamVR versions*
+- Use SteamVR 1.14, refer to *Using older SteamVR versions*
+- Enable Legacy Reprojection Mode for each game, then reduce the resolution until the experience is stable (otherwise a similar effect will be present)
-- Disable async reprojection (degrades perceived performance) by setting `"enableLinuxVulkanAsync" : false` under the `steamvr` section at `~/.steam/steam/config/steamvr.vrsettings`
+- If asynchronous reprojection causes issues on SteamVR 1.14, disable it by setting `"enableLinuxVulkanAsync" : false` under the `steamvr` section at `~/.steam/steam/config/steamvr.vrsettings`

 ### Games crash before anything renders